 Children are inherently drawn to color, and adult tastes often differ only by our desire to maintain “marketability.”
 But resale value is more complex than simply eliminating color from our homes.
 Just as a bold palette can show off who our kids are, embracing color in adult spaces is a great way to reflect the homeowner’s style.

-Village West Design’s newly completed “Mexican folk art kitchen” remodel is a perfect example of how grown-up spaces can also embrace color.
+Village West Design's “Mexican folk art kitchen” remodel is a perfect example of how grown-up spaces can also embrace color.

-Singing along with Barney, the big purple dinosaur, children are encouraged to clean up after playtime by putting toys on shelves or in bins and cubbyholes.
+Remember how singing along with Barney, the big purple dinosaur, children were encouraged to clean up after playtime by putting toys on shelves or in bins and cubbyholes?
 Built-in storage is a wonderful asset for any room, creating a cozy, personalized environment.
 And then there’s the functional aspect—the artifacts of daily life reside within easy reach.
 The best-customized niches house everything from bedside books to kitchen canisters.